Ganglands: Episode I

-An experienced heist leader robs a gold refinery with his heavily armed crew.
+An experienced heist leader robs a gold smuggling operation at a quarry with his heavily armed crew.
 In an unrelated situation across the city, and unbeknownst to the heist leader, his teenage niece is making money posing as a prostitute to lure men to encounters and rob them.
 She and a female accomplice steal a man's personal effects, but they are unaware he is a drug courier.
 They are dismayed to find eight kilos of cocaine in his bag.
 His boss, a drug baron, kidnaps the niece and demands the return of his drugs.
 The heist leader negotiates with the drug lord, who gives him one day to recover the cocaine.

 Episode II

 The inexperienced teenaged robbers try to sell the cocaine to a low-level dealer, but the dealer's gang take the drugs without paying.
 One of the teens makes up a story about the cocaine belonging to a Moroccan drug mafia to try to scare them into returning the drugs.
 The heist leader tracks the teenage accomplice and her friends to an indoor RV warehouse.
 At the same time that he holds the accomplice at gunpoint, seeking the location of his niece, the heavily armed drug gang arrives to threaten the teen robbers.
 The heist leader and the teens escape in a hail of gunfire.
 The heist leader and the teen accomplice get the cocaine back from the drug gang.
 Meanwhile, the drug baron faces scheming on the part of his family members who work in his drug business.
 Mehdi returns the drugs to the drug lord, but the drug baron does not return the kidnapped niece; instead, he tells Medhi to steal 300 kilos of cocaine for him as it arrives in Antwerp.